Shreider/Cursed/terms_of_service.md

 ## 4. Prohibited Activities
 You agree not to engage in any of the following activities:
 - Distributing any content that is harmful, abusive, obscene, defamatory, or otherwise objectionable.
-- Impersonating any person or entity or falsely stating or otherwise misrepresenting your affiliation with a person or entity.
-- Using the Bot to spam, transmit junk mail, or other unsolicited communications.
+- Using the Bot to spam.
-- Attempting to gain unauthorized access to any part of the Bot or its related systems or networks.

 ## 5. Privacy and Data Collection
 The Bot may collect and store certain information about users to provide the service.
 This may include, but is not limited to, user IDs, messages, and other interactions with the Bot.
 By using the Bot, you consent to the collection and use of this information in accordance with our Privacy Policy.